 The hubby and I took our tot last month at Discovery Science Center to see and play at the interactive exhibit Bob the Builder.
 She has never seem him on TV, but loves to play with tools so I figured she’ll like it.

-It’s quite a drive from the South Bay to the OC.
-But traffic was good on a Friday morning.
-And parking was easy.
-There was even an Indiana Jones truck and a space shuttle’s head in the parking lot.
+It’s quite a drive from the South Bay to the OC but traffic was good on a Friday morning and parking was easy.
+We saw an Indiana Jones truck and a space shuttle’s head at the parking lot.

 Admission to the center was $14.95, more if you wish to see the Indiana Jones Exhibit and watch a 3D show.
 We just wanted the regular admission since we were only interested in the Bob the Builder Exhibit.
 They have the Toys for Tots drive since it’s December, bring in a toy in exchange for 1 admission per toy.
 They didn’t indicate how much the toys should be.
 So I brought around the $30ish toy.
 Our toddler was still free.

 Once you enter, there’s a store that sells different toys including bob the builder ones.

 There are a lot of science exhibits on the first floor that are all very hands on.
 My only recommendation is to check if there’s a school field trip on the day you’re going.
 There was one when we got there.
 And there were lots of running around, and it’s hard to try certain science exhibit when the kids won’t leave an interesting one.